 Withdrawal symptoms are different based on what you used.
 Symptoms may include:

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Your doctor may recommend blood and urine tests.
+Your bodily fluids may be tested.
+This can be done through blood and urine tests.